 Clapham / Bar / Cuisine: Gastro

 The Jam Tree in Clapham is screening the whole of the 6 Nations tournament in the Bookcase Bar.
 The bar has a massive screen and surround-sound to heighten the intensity of the match.
-With the social side of watching sport firmly in mind, The Jam Tree offers a relaxed home-away-from-home feeling; with comfy sofas, a delicious food menu and an extensive drinks selection the Bookcase Bar is a perfect spot to enjoy the highs and lows of this ultimate championship.
+With the social side of watching sport firmly in mind, The Jam Tree offers a relaxed home-away-from-home feeling; with comfy sofas and food and drink offers the Bookcase Bar is a perfect spot to enjoy the highs and lows of this ultimate championship.

 Fulham / Bar / Restaurant / Cuisine: Pub